|

 impressions, volition, and consciousness.
 I am determined not to

-gamble, or to use intoxicants or any other products which contain
+gamble, or to use alcohol, drugs, or any other products which

-toxins, such as certain websites, electronic games, TV programs,
+contain toxins, such as certain websites, electronic games, TV

-films, magazines, books, and conversations.
-I will practice coming
+programs, films, magazines, books, and conversations.
+I will

-back to the present moment to be in touch with the refreshing,
+practice coming back to the present moment to be in touch with the

-healing and nourishing elements in me and around me, not letting
+refreshing, healing and nourishing elements in me and around me,

-regrets and sorrow drag me back into the past nor letting
+not letting regrets and sorrow drag me back into the past nor

-anxieties, fear, or craving pull me out of the present moment.
-I
+letting anxieties, fear, or craving pull me out of the present

-am determined not to try to cover up loneliness, anxiety, or other
+moment.
+I am determined not to try to cover up loneliness, anxiety,

-suffering by losing myself in consumption.
-I will contemplate
+or other suffering by losing myself in consumption.
+I will

-interbeing and consume in a way that preserves peace, joy, and
+contemplate interbeing and consume in a way that preserves peace,

-well-being in my body and consciousness, and in the collective body
+joy, and well-being in my body and consciousness, and in the

-and consciousness of my family, my society and the Earth.
+collective body and consciousness of my family, my society and the

 |